What is working capital

 Once the money has been advanced, the balance is paid back each month as a percentage of revenue.

-In certain cases and in certain industries, you may be able to apply for government support to help cover working capital finance.
+In certain cases and in certain healthcare industries (including dentistry), you may be able to apply for government support to help cover working capital finance for your dental practice.

 Many local councils offer financial support and advice to local businesses.
 It is worth contacting your local council to find out what support and signposting services they offer.
 You may qualify for a grant or loan directly from them.
 In other cases, they may direct you to external organisation who may be able to help.